jdittrich/userNeedResearchBook/text/allURBook.md

 You: »Is this a good design?«

-Paricipant: »yes!«
+Participant: »yes!«

 </div>

-*»Is…«* -questions will be answered with »yes« or »no« – but we don't get to know *why* the participant to agrees or disagrees with our assumption.
+»Is…« -questions will be answered with »yes« or »no« – but we don't get to know why the participant to agrees or disagrees with our assumption.
+In addition, »Is…«-Questions are a subtle form or influence ^[Also called a »leading question«] : In case of doubt it is  likely that are participant just agrees to the suggestion you give by asking »Is…«

 Sometimes,  »Is«-Questions will  come in a disguised form – as an addition which is made to an open question: